-Mammoth Brewing Company – Mammoth’s own local brewery with lots of house beers on tap and a great outdoor seating area.
+- Mammoth Brewing Company – Mammoth’s own local brewery with lots of house beers on tap and a great outdoor seating area.
 The food is also delish.
 Definitely get the waffle fries.
 This place gets really busy.

-Public House – More a bar/taproom than a restaurant, but they do have a small food menu.
+- Public House – More of a bar/taproom than a restaurant, but they do have a small food menu.
 Choose from over 40 beers, ciders, and hard kombuchas on tap!